How to Train BERT with an Academic Budget: Combining Efficient Training Methods

 \section{Combining Efficient Training Methods}

 To speed up our training process, we combine a variety of recent techniques for optimizing a masked language model.
-While all of these techniques were reported by previous work, this is the first time, to the best of our knowledge, that they are combined and evaluated as a unified framework.
+To the best of our knowledge, this is the first time that such techniques are combined and evaluated as a unified framework for training large models with limited computational resources.